 Diversifying your investments is the key to avoiding major losses.
 Let a certified financial planner point you in the right direction when it comes to financial planning and investment and also minimizing your tax liabilities (you aren’t setting up generational wealth for Uncle Sam).

-Check out Personal Capital for your money management needs.
+Check out Empower for your money management needs.
 You can speak with an experienced financial advisor and create a long term financial plan that meets your needs.They also offer professional grade financial tools to help you start managing your finances today.